-The Resin transfer moulding (RTM)
+The Resin Transfer Moulding (RTM)

 The Vacuum Infusion Process (VIP)

-The Vacuum Infusion Processa (VIP) is a technique that uses vacuum pressure to drive resin into a laminate.
+The Vacuum Infusion Process (VIP) is a technique that uses vacuum pressure to drive resin into a laminate.
 Dry materials are laid into the mold and the vacuum is applied before resin is introduced.
 Once a complete vacuum is achieved, resin is literally sucked into the laminate via carefully placed tubing.
 This process is aided by an assortment of supplies and materials.